CAN DBC File Explained - A Simple Intro [+Editor Playground]

 Most CAN data processing tools support DBC files - including below:

 - asammdf GUI: The asammdf GUI lets you load raw MDF4 data and DBC convert it to human-readable form - as well as create quick plots, analyses and exports

 - Python API: Our Python API lets you automate the DBC conversion of your data e.g. for large-scale data analysis or as part of telematics dashboard integrations

 - Other tools: Our MDF4 converters let you quickly convert your CANedge MF4 data to e.g. Vector ASC, PEAK TRC and more

 Getting started: If you need to construct a new DBC file, we recommend using one of the DBC editors above.
-For beginners, we recommend the Kvaser DBC editor.
-When creating a new DBC file, you can typically select a DBC template (e.g. a CAN FD DBC, J1939 DBC, NMEA 2000 DBC etc).
-Next, start by adding a single message and a single signal to the DBC and save it.
+For most users (incl. beginners), we recommend our own online DBC editor.
+When creating a new DBC file, you can take outset in the default template - or clear this to create your own DBC file from scratch.

 To ensure your DBC looks OK, we recommend to open the DBC in a text editor.
 This way you can verify that the basic DBC syntax looks as you'd expect - and you can use this version as a benchmark for comparison.
 It's a good idea to maintain git revisioning on any changes to the DBC from here.

 Test your DBC: As a second step, we recommend to test the DBC file using a CAN bus decoder software tool.
 For example, if you're using a CANedge CAN bus data logger to record raw CAN data from your application, you can use the free CAN decoder software, asammdf, to load your raw data and your DBC file.
 This way you can quickly extract the signal you added in the DBC - and verify via a visual plot that the construction looks OK.